robotneagu/Bus-Incident-Indicator/README.md

 # Bus-Incident-Indicator

-All files are in Preliminary as we are still in the planning phase.

 Credit to NYC Open Data for creating an open dataset so large it can used in a project like this.
 Credit to Professor Jefferson Bien-Aime for helping me thoughout the project.